WELCOME TO OUR FREQUENTLY ASKED MOTOR CONTROL QUESTIONS

 I NEED A LOWER SPEED AND A HIGHER TORQUE FROM A STEPPER MOTOR

 If you need a lower speed and higher torque to make your motor control project work do not forget that you can always use geared stepper motors.
 Gearbox ratios typically range from 2:1 up to about 50:1 and this can dramatically increase the torque available from the stepper motor (albeit at the cost of significantly reducing the maximum speed available from the stepper motor).
 For example, a typical NEMA 17 stepper motor with a ZDSP Stepper motor driver will be able to achieve 0.65Nm of torque.
-However, by adding a gearbox to this motor –
+However, by adding a gearbox to this motor – such as in the case of the ZDSPN17B27-3 geared stepper motor and driver package this can be increased up to 3Nm.

-THINK ABOUT THE KEY SPECIFICATIONS THAT YOU NEED AND THEN DECIDE WHICH MOTOR AND CONTROLLER IS BEST FOR YOUR APPLICATION
+CONCLUSION – THINK ABOUT THE KEY SPECIFICATIONS THAT YOU NEED AND THEN DECIDE WHICH MOTOR AND CONTROLLER IS BEST FOR YOUR APPLICATION

 The maximum speed of a stepper motor is dictated by a combination of stepper motor size, the type of stepper motor controller that it is being used with and also the specific application that it is going into.
 All of these factors need to be considered when assessing how much speed you can realistically achieve for a set application or package.